-The AD9547 provides synchronization for many systems, including synchronous optical networks (SONET/SDH).
-The AD9547 generates an output clock that is synchronized to one of two differential or four single-ended external input references.
+The AD9548 provides synchronization for many systems, including synchronous optical networks (SONET/SDH).
+The AD9548 generates an output clock synchronized to one of up to four differential or eight single-ended external input references.
 The digital PLL allows for reduction of input time jitter or phase noise associated with the external references.
-The AD9547 continuously generates a clean (low jitter), valid output clock, even when all references fail, by means of digitally controlled loop and holdover circuitry.
+The AD9548 continuously generates a clean (low jitter), valid output clock even when all references have failed by means of a digitally controlled loop and holdover circuitry.

-The AD9547 operates over an industrial temperature range of -40° C to $+85^{\circ}$ C.
+The AD9548 operates over an industrial temperature range of $-40^{\circ}$ C to $+85^{\circ}$ C.